 - In a 2008 Responsive Management scientific survey, 1,200 respondents gave Washington State Parks an overall rating of "B+" or better on questions relating to satisfaction and quality of services and facilities in their state parks.
-(2008 Survey.pdf 686kb PDF) - 2009: The Commission deferred conducting the 2009 survey until 2010, depending on available funding.
+(2008 Survey.pdf 686kb PDF) - 2009: The Commission deferred conducting the 2009 survey due to budget restrictions. - 2010: The Commission deferred conducting the 2010 survey due to budget restrictions.